roidelapluie/blog/content/pages/disclaimer.md

 ## Standards

-This website is HTML 5 valid, orr it should be.
+This website is HTML 5 valid, or it should be.
 If some pages do not pass the W3C HTML5 validator, feel free to contact me.

 ## Content